majn/telegram-purple/HACKING.md

 Adjust `configure.ac`, in macro `AC_INIT`.
 Remember to run `autoreconf`.

+Adjust `telegram-adium/telegram-adium/telegram-adium-Info.plist`.

 Adjust `rpm/purple-telegram.spec`, in version at the top and "changelog" below.

-Don't update debian: It's abondoned anyway.
+Don't update debian: It's abandoned anyway.

 AppStream: Nothing to do.